markatcup/markatcup.github.io/project_tracking-fields.md

 ./project_tracking-fields.md
-Last modified: Thu Jun 04, 2020  09:00PM
+Last modified: Thu Jun 04, 2020  09:15PM

+## Specs for policy tracking

+### General specs:
+* Each CUP project should get it's own page.
+* Each page/project should have the list of fields listed below filled in for it.
+* Projects like ULURP and Zoning which cover a wide range of policies might need to be broken out into sub-pages for each major policy section.

-## Fields you need to capture about each CUP project:
+### Fields you need to capture about each CUP project:
 * Name of project
+	* Link to project on CUP site
 * Year printed (ie when it was last up-to-date)
 * Latest date policy status was checked
 * Policy it covers